-For funding to enhance existing programs, applicants must identify current funding sources (i.e., local or federal funding) for the existing program.
+For funding to enhance, expand, or continue existing programs, applicants must describe current funding sources (i.e. local, state or federal funding) for the existing program and explain why these funds will no longer be available or are insufficient for the project.
 Applicants must document initial project recommendations, as well as any current and past challenges that may have caused program operations to stall or stop.
-Applicants must document the successes that have been captured since the initial implementation of the program and must justify the need for an enhancement.
+Applicants must document the successes that have been captured since the initial implementation of the program.
+Applicants must justify the need for an enhancement.